The music of the plants

 The project of the music of the plants aims at investigating, in an artistic way, the reactivity of plants to their environment and their ability to communicate and learn.

-I found myself spending hours playing piano together with a plant and I was witnessing the slow development of the process.
-The subtle changes in the plant’s music in response to the sound of the piano and its own sound was becoming more and more evident to me.
-After that first performance in Rome, I borrowed the U1 from my friend for some time.
-At home I kept it connected to an Anthurium Andreanum for hours every day, listening to its music and how it changed during the day.
+In 2007, while preparing for a performance, I found myself spending hours playing piano together with a plant.
+I witnessed the slow development of the process, the subtle changes in the plant’s music in response to the sound of the piano and its own sound was becoming more and more evident to me.
 This whole experience sparked an interest in me to understand a little more the mysterious world of plants perception and inner life.

 Do plants hear?